patilais-su2020/infrastructure/README.md

 # INFRASTRUCTURE AS CODE

-Setting up infrastructure for AWS EC2 instances
+Setting up infrastructure in AWS

 ## Installations